embl-cba/imagej-courses/lectures/cellprofiler-pro-con.md

 ### Pro

 - Graphical user interface
-- Search bar
+- Create workflows without code
 - Active community: www.image.sc
-- Macro recording
-- Very good for inspecting n-dimensional image data
-- Many many pluins and libraries
+- Only one way to do one thing
+- Everything nicely works together
+- Designed for batch analysis of many images

 ### Con

-- Image inspection only very basic
+- Image inspection capabilities only very basic
+- Branching in workflows not visible
+- Images are rescaled upon loading